txemac/devs-conn-api/README.md

 In this exercise, you will have to create a REST API which will return whether two “developers” are fully connected or not.
 Given a pair of developer handles they are considered connected if:
 * They follow each other on Twitter.
-* They have at least a Github organization in common.
+* They have at least a Github organisation in common.

 Assume that people having the same handle both in Twitter and Github are actually the same person.